 The results can be used to evidence that early investment in flood protection in the region provides the greatest return on investment and how this level of investment changes based on changes in the climate and growth.
 It also provides a no/low regrets investment pathway.

-However due to the OxCam Arc not receiving direction via a government led Spatial Framework, there is no central or strategic place to target future influencing.
-Local Councils across the region have expressed commitment to work together, however, it is thought that these local stakeholders would be keen to breakdown the results to smaller geographical areas, which is not possible based on the methodology used.
+However due to the Oxford to Cambridge Arc’s change from being directed through a centrally led Spatial Framework, there is no central or strategic place to target future influencing.
+Local Councils across the region have expressed commitment to work together, some of them signing up to the pan regional partnership, it is thought that these local stakeholders would be keen to breakdown the results to smaller geographical areas, which is not advisable (or sometimes possible) based on the methodology used.

-The outputs of this project could be used, in some parts of the OxCam Arc, specifically where combined authorities or County Councils operate at a more strategic scale and may have the remit and skills to manage investment under the new levelling up agenda.
-RFCCs could also potentially play an active role in using the output, because they can provided a strategic overview of flood risk management investment.
+The outputs of this project could be used, in some parts of the region, specifically where combined authorities or County Councils operate at a more strategic scale and may have the remit and skills to manage investment under the new levelling up agenda.
+RFCCs could also potentially play an active role in using the output, because they can provide a strategic overview of flood risk management investment.

-The results could be used to influence HM Treasury/national organisations, however, because the OxCam Arc only represents 8% of England’s land a case study approach may be most suitable.
-A key lesson for undertaking a similar project in the future would be to ensure that end users for the results are identified who are fully engage from project inception and who are committed to acting on the results.
-Results from the OxCam Arc FRIS could be used as an example to help with these early conversations.
+The results could be used to influence HM Treasury/national organisations, however, because the study area only represents 8% of England’s land a case study approach may be most suitable.
+A key lesson for undertaking a similar project in the future would be to ensure that end users for the results are identified who fully engage from project inception and who are committed to acting on the results.
+Results from this project could be used as an example to help with these early conversations.